 Once a full year has passed from the expiration date of the credential it is now fully expired.
 In order to reinstate your ICF Credential, you will be required to submit a new credential application rather than completing a credential renewal application.

 If you have an ACC up for renewal, you could collect various workshop and seminar CCEs.
-Or you could take classes that are directly part of completing your PCC requirements with the new Level 2 Certificate.
-The advantage here is, Level 2 training hours count as both Core Competency CCEs (for your renewal) and Level 2 training hours (for your PCC).
+Or you could take courses that are directly part of completing your PCC requirements with our new Level 2 Certificate.
+The advantage is, Level 2 training hours count as both Core Competency CCEs (for your renewal) and Level 2 training hours (for your PCC).
 Once you complete a Level 2 Certificate program, you can use the fastest, easiest, and least expensive ICF PCC application pathway.

 Here's what this would look like for those with an ACC: